-Separate registration applications have to be made for the registration of name logo and slogan.
+Separate registration applications have to be made for the registration of the name logo and slogan.

 A trademark owner can be an individual, business organization or any legal entity.
 The trademark registration is valid for 10 years which can be renewed further.
 You can find more details about the trademark registration cost.

-Scope of Copyright Registration: Registration of copyright provides the creator of the artistic, dramatic or musical work the exclusive rights to use and distribute their creation by prohibiting any person other than the creator to reproduce or sell the copyrighted work online or offline.
-For an individual owner, the term of copyright is the lifetime of the author plus 60 years whereas for a non-individual owner, a copyright may last up to 60 years from the date of the publication.
+The scope of Copyright Registration: Registration of copyright provides the creator of the artistic, dramatic or musical work the exclusive rights to use and distribute their creation by prohibiting any person other than the creator to reproduce or sell the copyrighted work online or offline.
+For an individual owner, the term of copyright is the lifetime of the author plus 60 years whereas, for a non-individual owner, copyright may last up to 60 years from the date of the publication.

-Benefits of Patent: The patent is granted for 20 years from the date of application for which renewal fees is required to be paid every year.
+Benefits of Patent: The patent is granted for 20 years from the date of application for which renewal fees are required to be paid every year.
 If the fee is not paid within the stipulated time, the rights will cease to exist.
 A patent protects an invention for 20 years, but it cannot be renewed beyond that.
 A provisional patent lasts for a year.
 The fees to be paid with the patent application is INR 1600/- for an individual applicant.
-Further patent fees details can be obtained from Patent Fees For Obtaining a Patent in India.
-It has to be understood that a patent doesn’t give a right to make or use or sell an invention, in fact a patent is a right to exclude others from making, using, selling or importing the patented invention during the patent term.
+Further, you can check patent fees details and patent fees calculator for obtaining a patent in India.
+It has to be understood that a patent doesn’t give a right to make or use or sell an invention, in fact, a patent is a right to exclude others from making, using, selling or importing the patented invention during the patent term.

 To know more about patent, trademark, and copyright, we suggest you read the following posts: